-Taxable property within the District is subject to the assessment, levy and collection by the District of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, sufficient to pay principal of and interest on the Bonds (and any future tax-supported bonds which may be issued from time to time as authorized).
+Taxable property within the District is subject to the assessment, levy and collection by the District of a continuing direct, annual ad valorem tax, without legal limitation as to rate or amount, sufficient to pay principal of and interest on the Outstanding Bonds and the Bonds (and any future tax-supported bonds which may be issued from time to time as authorized).
 Taxes are levied by the District each year against the District's assessed valuation as of January 1 of that year.
 Taxes become due October 1 of such year, or when billed, and generally become delinquent after January 31 of the following year.
 The Board covenants in the Bond Order to assess and levy for each year that all or any part of the Bonds remain outstanding and unpaid a tax ample and sufficient to produce funds to pay the principal of and interest on the Bonds.
 The actual rate of such tax will be determined from year to year as a function of the District's tax base, its debt service requirements and available funds.
-In addition, the District has the power and authority to assess, levy and collect ad valorem taxes, not to exceed \$1.00 per \$100 of assessed valuation, for maintenance and operation purposes.
-For the 2025 tax year, the District levied a total tax rate of \$1.00 per \$100 of assessed valuation composed of the following: \$0.5000 per \$100 of assessed valuation for maintenance and operations, \$0.4500 per \$100 of assessed valuation for Road System debt service, and \$0.0500 per \$100 of assessed valuation for Contract Tax.
+In addition, the District has the power and authority to assess, levy and collect ad valorem taxes, not to exceed \$0.99 per \$100 of assessed valuation, for operation and maintenance purposes.
+The District levied a 2025 tax rate of \$0.9825 per \$100 of assessed valuation comprised of \$0.295 per \$100 of assessed valuation for Road System debt service, \$0.1725 per \$100 of assessed valuation for Utility System debt service, \$0.4675 per \$100 of assessed valuation and maintenance, and \$0.0475 for Contract Tax purposes.